chadnpc/cliHelper.logger/README.md

   PsTypeName  = "cliHelper.logger.demo"
   Description = "Shows how a logger instance is used with cmdlets" Version     = [Version]'0.1.1'
-  Logger      = New-Logger -Level Debug
+  Logger      = New-Logger -Level 1
 }
 $demo.PsObject.Methods.Add([psscriptmethod]::new('SimulateCommand', {
       Param(